RealRichardParker/feh_bot/README.md

 # feh_bot
 feh_bot is a bot that forwards tweets in real-time to Telegram group chats or individuals.

+Currently, my instance of the bot is nonoperational due to bugs.

 ## Getting Started